-- 1. Disposable medical supplies are items purchased for use at school or home which are not durable or reusable, such as surgical dressings, disposable syringes, catheters, tracheotomy dressings, urinary tray, etc. SHS PT 60 may dispense audiological supplies, equipment, and medical supplies by their qualified practitioners acting within the scope of their practice under Nevada State Law. - 2.
-DME is considered items such as ACDs (e.g. Speech Generating Devices), wheelchairs, canes, standers, walkers, etc. Medicaid DME Providers are qualified to dispense and receive reimbursement for medically necessary DME, prosthetic, orthotics, and supplies.
-Some services may require prior authorization.
+1. Disposable medical supplies are items purchased for use at school or home which are not durable or reusable, such as surgical dressings, disposable syringes, catheters, tracheotomy dressings, urinary tray, etc. PT 60 may dispense audiological supplies, equipment, and medical supplies by their qualified practitioners acting within the scope of their practice under Nevada State Law.